 Peace is an embodied practice.
 Dance is a way forward for children living in a volatile world.
 Through engaging in artistic experiences with intergroup contact, social practice arts interventions inspire an ecology of peace, engagement and entrepreneurship.

 Dance Peace is an initiative to bring about social interventions that address insular or divided communities, potential or actual violence, weak interfaith or cross-cultural neighborhood bonds, and needed Track 3 diplomacy through dance and movement-based arts experiences.
 We curate, design, facilitate or collaborate on projects that we theorize will have positive, urgent and relevant impact for each specific context.
-We welcome both conservatives and liberals into these projects.

 Dance Peace aims to reach a number of constituents through varied activities: